-If a Below Knee amputation is not viable, then a Through Knee amputation would be performed rather than an Above Knee amputation where ever possible.
-There are a number of advantages over an Above Knee amputation:
+If a Below Knee amputation is not viable, then a Through Knee amputation is performed rather than an Above Knee amputation wherever possible.
+Through Knee amputation has a number of advantages over an Above Knee amputation:

 - As the femoral condyles are still remaining, they can support partial weight bearing in the prosthetic socket.

-- The prosthetic socket therefore does not have to go as high up to the buttock and ischial bone (sitting bone) as with the Above Knee socket, generally making prosthetic socket fit and especially sitting, more comfortable.
+- The prosthetic socket therefore does not have to go as high up to the buttock and ischial bone (sitting bone) as with the Above Knee socket, generally making prosthetic socket fit and sitting especially, more comfortable.

 - It leaves a very long residual limb, therefore a long lever arm for good prosthetic limb control.

 Amputation done through the shaft of the femur bone.